QiuYukang/5G-LENA/doc/source/nr-module.rst

 BWP, they will be served through the same BWP.
 The input parameter of this script is the configuration of BWP and also the configuration of traffic for both flows.

 Script ``run-e2e-wns3-2bwps-symload.sh`` is used  to simulate FDM of numerologies, when the bandwidth is uniformly divided between the BWPs.

-Script `run-e2e-bwps-opt-asymload.sh` can be used to configure different partitions of bandwidth among BWPs, and differently from two  simulations, the load of different BWPs is asymmetric.
+Script ``run-e2e-bwps-opt-asymload.sh`` can be used to configure different partitions of bandwidth among BWPs, and differently from two  simulations, the load of different BWPs is asymmetric.
 Finally, ``run-e2e-bwps-uni-asymload.sh`` has the uniform partition of the bandwidth, but has still and asymmetric load.

-We present another simulation configuration, we evaluate the performance of FDM of numerologies when the total system bandwidth is divided in 2 BWPs of equal size.
+We present the results of a simulation configuration in which we evaluate the performance of FDM of numerologies when the total system bandwidth is divided in 2 BWPs of equal size.
 There are two BWPs, of 100 MHz bandwidth each.
 The total transmission power is 4 dBm, which is uniformly distributed among the two BWPs, so that each BWP disposes of  1 dBm.
 The central carrier frequencies are 28.1 GHz and 28 GHz.